 We had a lovely time visiting our aunt and our cousin and her husband on their farm.
 The first night we were there Beverly woke me up at 2 o’clock in the morning to see hundreds of lightning bugs sparkling in the nearby woods.
 It was magical.

 We saw deer and heard about bear sightings.
 We took long walks and ate whole foods, both at a farm-to-table restaurant and from Kappy & Bruce’s kitchen.
 We watched movies with Aunt Em, who will be 90 in August.
-I will miss enjoying the martini Aunt Em made for me each evening with dinner, and the early morning chats over our black coffees. 🙂
+I will miss enjoying the margarita Aunt Em made for me each evening with dinner, and the early morning chats over our black coffees. 🙂

 Beverly collected quite a few rocks for her collection and packed them up, cushioning them in her dirty laundry, to mail home to Connecticut.
 It was heartwarming to see her having such a good time.
 Bruce & Kappy paid close attention to the geology lessons they received as they were carting us around.
 We had such a wonderful time!